juanramonmtz/science-communication/README.md

 The materials in this repository are intended to help students improve their manuscripts for the Journal of Emerging Investigators (https://emerginginvestigators.org).

 ## Usage
 Simply read the markdown files (.md).
-To do this locally use a markdown editor.

-## Getting help
-For help with git google is for you.
+If you want to download the files you will need a markdown editor to see them formatted, otherwise just open them as regular plain text files.
+For more information of markdown files, see: https://www.markdownguide.org/getting-started/

 ## Contributors
 Contributions and references are included in each file.